cobianzo/wp-env-sidebar-related-article/README.md

 **JS lint**

-With prettier, your files js and css should format automatically on save.
+With prettier, your files js and css should format automatically on save (you shouldnt need to run `npm run lint:js`).

 `npm run lint:js` - lints all files (for a reason in my last work it doesnt seem to work)